qBraid/lab-notebook-intelligence/README.md

 ## Configuring LLM Provider and models

 You can configure the model provider and model options using the Notebook Intelligence Settings dialog.
-You can access this dialog from JupyterLab Settings menu -> Notebook Intelligence Settings, using `/settings` command in Copilot Chat or by using the command palette.
+You can access this dialog from JupyterLab Settings menu -> Notebook Intelligence Settings, using `/settings` command in NBI Chat or by using the command palette.
 For more details, see the [blog post](https://notebook-intelligence.github.io/notebook-intelligence/blog/2025/03/05/support-for-any-llm-provider.html).

 <img src="media/provider-list.png" alt="Settings dialog" width=500 />